-[However, the information field lacks MSB and LSB labels.
-Should be "the first four bytes".]
+[The information field has no MSB and LSB labels.
+Change to "the first four bytes".]

 6.25.2.2.4.2 Field pointer sense key specific data

 ...
 When a multiple-byte field is in error, the field pointer shall point to the most-significant (i.e., left-most) byte of the field.